Above the Shadow of the Giant

 - The Most Beautiful Route.
 The Lemosho Route is a beautiful, uncrowded, and unspoiled trail on Kilimanjaro’s remote south-west flanks.
 The Lemosho glades provide the best scenery as you walk on beautiful rainforest trails with colobus monkeys swinging from the trees, colorful birdlife, and other amazing flora and fauna.
 You may see buffaloes and forest elephants.
 You enter the giant heather moorland zone and the Shira Plateau—an experience that is unique to the Lemosho Route—and enjoy views of Kilimanjaro that climbers on other routes never get to see.

 - It’s Like Traveling from the Equator to Antarctica!
-You get to experience five distinct ecological zones, moving from bushland to rainforest, to moorland, to alpine, and finally arctic.
+You get to experience five distinct ecological zones as you climb Kilimanjaro, moving from bushland to rainforest, to moorland, to alpine, and finally arctic.
 No other route allows for such ecological diversity.

 - Only Emergency Evacuation Road.
 If someone in your party comes down with at least three symptoms of altitude sickness, they will most likely start to manifest at over 10,000 feet.
 Between Days 2 and 3 of your climb up Kilimanjaro, there is an emergency safety road that crosses the trail and this makes it easy to get them to a vehicle and on to safety.
 This is not available on any other route.

 - Metamo Guides, Chefs, Cooks, and Porters are better served.
 It takes a lot of effort to climb Kilimanjaro.
 Spending nine days on the mountain is just healthier for everyone.
 Ethical treatment of our porters and entire mountain crew—the backbone of the effort—is something Metamo is extremely dedicated to.
 We make sure that they receive higher compensation, better food, and a more favorable route.

 - Metamo Camps provide the best comfort, food, and services possible.
 We always carry oxygen and our highly experienced guides and crew are a fun group, taking the edge off of things with their good humor, singing, and love of life.
 Our lead guide will check your oxygen level at least twice a day throughout your climb up Kilimanjaro.

 - Attitudes & Altitudes.
 All great experiences start as positive thoughts.
 Before you climb Kilimanjaro, it’s crucial to get in shape physically and mentally and our acclimatization plan will give you the best chance for success.

 Day 1: Arrive at Arusha & Arusha National Park